 The only note of concern, if at all, is the fact that the proportion of circulation revenue to advertising which has been around 30% in the last four years prior to 2016-17 had since slipped to 26% in the latest year.
 Indeed, the numbers were even higher in the years prior to 2010-11 with the circulation revenue going up to 36% in 2007-08.
 It touched a peak of 43% in 2006-07.

 These numbers cannot, however, obscure the fact that Jagran Prakashan is far more reliant on advertising revenues as compared to the industry peers in the Hindi language media.
-According to KPMG-FICCI survey of the media industry (KPMG India-FICCI Indian Media and Entertainment Industry Report 2017, Page 114) the Hindi language print industry generated Rs 6,300 crore by way of advertising revenues and Rs 3,580 crore in circulation revenue.
+According to a KPMG-FICCI survey of the media industry (KPMG India-FICCI Indian Media and Entertainment Industry Report 2017, Page 114) the Hindi language print industry generated Rs 6,300 crore by way of advertising revenues and Rs 3,580 crore in circulation revenue.
 The circulation revenue thus bore a healthy proportion of 57% of the advertising revenue.

 The case for a larger reliance on circulation revenue can never be overstated.
 By its nature, circulation revenue tends to be sticky as readers are not inclined to shift their reading preferences the way they might do their preference for bath soaps.
 So revenue flows are more stable.
 On the other hand,advertising has been more prone to shift across publications or platforms as newspapers in the West found to their dismay when advertising revenues shifted to digital platforms with only a fraction of it going to content producers such as newspapers.